 Please Consult your Optometrist

 We strongly recommend that you consult your optometrist about which swimming vision correction solution is best for you.
-Please feel free to show them this information.
-Your optometrist will be able to work out which solutions are available to you and make recommendations as to what to get, plus provide the two dioptre values we need.
+We recommend you show them this information.
+Your optometrist will be able to work out which corrective solutions are available to you and make recommendations as to what to get, plus provide the two dioptre values we need.

 We are not optometrists and can't read your script to determine if a corrective lens goggle will work for you.
 Correction/optical lenses typically will work for the vast majority of people, but some eye shapes can't be accommodated this way.

-Your prescription may need to be changed, because the distance between the lens of your swimming goggles and your eyes typically is different from the distance between your eyeglasses lenses and your eyes.
+Your prescription may need to be changed because the distance between the lens of your swimming goggles and your eyes typically is different from the distance between your eyeglasses lenses and your eyes.
 (This also is one of the reasons your contact lens prescription is different from your eyeglass prescription if you have moderate or high myopia.)
-An eye care professional specialising in sports eye wear can adjust your prescription for underwater use.
+An eye care professional specialising in sports eyewear can adjust your prescription for swimming use.

 Your optometrist will also be able to provide you with the best spherical correction dioptre values for your left and right eyes given the half dioptre increments of corrective lenses.
 Then you can order your corrective lens goggles from The Scuba Doctor with confidence in achieving a great outcome.